ZetCode

 {"id":"13","name":"Philippines","population":"103738000"}]}

-We create a request with curl command.
+We create a request with the curl command.

-In this tutorial we have created a simple service in Symfony.
+In this tutorial, we have created a simple service in Symfony.
 The service fetches data from the database and is autowired in a Symfony controller.

 List all Symfony tutorials.